-Groundwater Awareness Week is March 7 to 13, 2021.
+Groundwater Awareness Week began in 1999, and takes place the first full week of March.
 Groundwater is the water found underground in the cracks and spaces in soil, sand and rock.
 It is stored in and moves slowly through geologic formations of soil, sand and rocks called aquifers.

 Here are 10 ways to protect and conserve groundwater: